aqib-2/Car_Rental/README.md

 1. **Register or Login**: Create a new account or log in with existing credentials.
 2. **Browse Cars**: View the list of available cars with details like model, price, and availability.
-3. **Make a Booking**: Select desired car, choose rental dates, and confirm the booking.
+3. **Make a Booking**: Select desired car, choose rental dates,make the payment and confirm the booking.
 4. **Manage Bookings**: View and manage your current and past bookings in the user dashboard.